edwardlavender/flapper/README.md

     extension for the ‘short interval’ criterion approach implemented by `VUE` and `glatos` to incorporate ancillary information on animal swimming speeds, if applicable.
-This may improve the identification of flase detections in clustered receiver arrays (see below).
+This may improve the identification of false detections in clustered receiver arrays (see below).
-  - **Sentinal transmissions and detections.** `flapper` provides a collection of functions for assembling transmission – detection datasets (i..e, to model detection probability from range testing experiments/sentinal tag data).
+  - **Sentinel transmissions and detections.** `flapper` provides a collection of functions for assembling transmission – detection datasets (i..e, to model detection probability from range testing experiments/sentinel tag data).
 The main function is `assemble_rtdet()`, which is supported by `rtdet()` and `unique_rec()`.